 - Advanced (Online Store): $40/month

 Before I moved my blog to WordPress, I started with the Squarespace Personal Plan.
 It was effortless to drag and drop content on my site and update their pre-designed templates.
 However, I quickly realized that Squarespace wasn’t the best option for SEO, site speed, or customizations.

 Squarespace makes it easy for anyone without technical knowledge to create a website, but what you gain in ease of use, you lose in functionality and SEO benefits.
 I remember when used them, I had a straightforward XML sitemap issue that was impacting my SEO and couldn’t be solved.

 Specific URLs in my sitemap had a trailing slash (/) while others didn’t, making it look like every page was duplicate content.
 Long story short, it was impacting my SEO, and I moved to WordPress right away.

 As far as ecommerce solutions go, have you ever heard anyone say, “I run my lucrative online business on Squarespace.”
 Probably not.
 However, if you’re already using this platform and want to add a simple ecommerce store, there are some benefits.

 It’s super easy to set up, and you get some great looking mobile-friendly templates, product management, and integration with shipping solutions like Shipbob and Shipstation.
-Third-party logistics companies (3PLs) include real-time shipping rates from major providers like UPS, FedEx, and USPS, and take care of your shipping for you.
+Third-party logistics and order fulfillment companies (3PLs) include real-time shipping rates from major providers like UPS, FedEx, and USPS, and take care of your shipping for you.

 Finally, Squarespace offers 24/7 support and a 14-day free trial to test out its features.